-- (a) Investigative powers: Verification proceeding: the INAI is entitled to conduct inspections ex officio at any company, in order to determine its compliance with the legislation - corrective powers: The INAI is entitled to declare administrative infringements in order to enforce the ARCO rights of any individual, for omitting in the Privacy Notice any or all of the elements established in the Law, collecting or transferring personal data without the express consent of the holder, for obstructing the authority's acts of verification, and violating the security of databases, programs or equipment, when it is attributable to the responsible party, among others. - (c) Authorisation and advisory powers: The INAI is entitled to develop, promote and disseminate analyses, studies and research on the protection of personal data held by private parties and to provide training to regulated entities.
-It may also provide technical support to those responsible, upon request, for compliance with the obligations established in the Law.
+- (a) Investigative powers: Verification proceeding: the Ministry is entitled to conduct inspections ex officio at any company, in order to determine its compliance with the legislation on PI. - (b) Corrective powers: The Ministry is entitled to declare administrative infringements in order to enforce the ARCO rights of any individual, for omitting in the Privacy Notice any or all of the elements established in the Law, collecting or transferring personal data without the express consent of the holder, for obstructing the authority's acts of verification, and violating the security of databases, programs or equipment, when it is attributable to the responsible party, among others. - As of March 21, 2025, any resolutions issued by the new Ministry of ACGG may be challenged through an amparo lawsuit before specialised courts in the field. - (c) Authorisation and advisory powers: The Ministry is entitled to develop, promote and disseminate analyses, studies and research on the protection of personal data held by private parties and to provide training to regulated entities.
+It may also provide technical support to those responsible, upon request, for compliance with the obligations established in the Law. - (d) Imposition of administrative fines for infringements of specified legal provisions: The Ministry is entitled to declare administrative infringements and impose administrative fines for non-compliance with any of the principles or provisions of the Law. - As of March 21, 2025, any resolutions issued by the new Ministry of ACGG may be challenged through an amparo lawsuit before specialised courts in the field. - (e) Non-compliance with a data protection authority: The Ministry is entitled to issue the criteria and recommendations, in accordance with the applicable provisions of this Law, for the purposes of its enforceability and operation.